 The research team aim to answer several questions:

-- Does the new therapy improve understanding and production of everyday sentences?
+- Does the new therapy improve the understanding and production of everyday sentences?

 - Does combining the therapy with transcranial direct current stimulation (tDCS – a gentle form of non-invasive brain stimulation) lead to further improvements?